evocortex/evo_rd_platform/README.md

 ```

 # Notes
+- **v1.0.0**: This was the first released version.
+The install process differs from the one described above.
+Please follow the instructions in the README if v1.0.0 is checked out.

 - **v1.0.0 to v1.1.0**: Please be aware that the naming of the **Evocortex Embedded Library** has changed from **evo_mbed_tools** to **evo-mbed-tools**.
 You have to uninstall evo_mbed_tools from your system and reinstall evo-mbed-tools to be able to build your application!
 Alternativly use the update-evo-tools script.